Testing for COVID-19 is crucial to understand who is infected and therefore a risk to others by spreading the infection.

 Chemiluminescent Microparticle Immunoassay (CMIA)

-We are also using another antibody test where we can measure the levels of antibodies to see how these change over time.
 The Abbott Laboratories chemiluminescent microparticle immunoassay (CMIA) works by binding to SARS-CoV-2-specific IgG antibodies in a blood sample.
 Upon binding to IgG, a luminescent signal is generated, which can be measured and is directly proportional to the concentration of SARS-CoV-2-specific IgG antibodies.

 Richmond Research Institute is continuously evaluating new test methods that produce fast and accurate results.

 The Virolens system was developed in response to surging demand for rapid COVID-19 screening devices.
 It is a microscopic holographic imaging and AI software technology.
 The Virolens system works by using a digital camera that is attached to a microscope to analyse saliva samples.
 The data obtained from a sample is then run through a computer system that is trained by AI to identify the unique pattern of the virus from other cells.
 A result is available in only 20 seconds.